 In 2013, Kerry went solo.
 She’s a Publisher at an academic publishing house and has published her own short stories in various magazines and journals, both in print and online, including Anthropology and Humanism, The Bicycle Review, Spilling Ink Review, Notes from the Underground, Brand literary magazine, the Momaya Annual Review 2012, To Hull and Back Short Story Anthology 2014, Red Savina Review and most recently two stories published on the Platform for Prose website.
 In 2014 she was longlisted for the Bath Short Story and Fish Short Story Award and in November 2015 she was one of two Highly Commended in the London Short Story Award.

 In 2014, she produced an anthology: Best of The Short Story: Volume 1, including honourable mentions and a couple of other stories that had marked her mind over the first 3 years of the competition.
 It was a painstaking job but was intended as a gift to the authors who had written such great pieces and to everyone who had helped in so many ways to get this competition off the ground and keep it running.
-A second anthology was published in 2017 and is available here.
+Best of The Short Story: Volume 2 published in 2017 and is available at Amazon for £5.00.

 Among her many obsessions – her little boy, dogs, cycling, London, writing, Kew Gardens, Mark Rylance, Nick Cave, making lists – there are a few phobias, including mashed potato, woodlice and I’m not in Love by 10CC.
 But more than obsessions and phobias, she loves a good story.
 So, make her laugh, make her cry, intrigue or shock her.
 Whatever you do, make her keep turning that page.